If you had undergone any oral surgery (tooth extraction, for instance), you would have encountered cheek swelling

 Bottom line

-Swelling in the cheeks typically subsides in 2 to 3 days after the surgery.
+Swelling in cheeks typically subsides in 2 to 3 days after the surgery.
 If the inflammation remains the same even after that, it might indicate a problem near the surgical site inside your mouth.
 The post-operative instructions given by oral surgeons tend to avert such issues.

 Hence it is better to follow the prescribed aftercare activities and consult your dentist immediately if you have puffy cheeks for more than a week.